Softground etching and aquatint

 Dudley P. Allen Fund 1988.36

-Beginning from a spare drawing of her mother in the library, Cassatt created this etching by adding aquatint to her copper plate, creating tonal variations and bold contrasts of light and shadow.
-This is an extremely rare artist's proof of the second of three states of the etching.
-Early prints like Knitting in the Library were private rather than commercial works of art, exercises in experimentation and innovation made by Cassatt as a young Impressionist.
+Beginning from a spare drawing of her mother in her home library, Mary Cassatt created this etching by adding aquatint to her copper plate, creating tonal variations and bold contrasts of light and shadow.
+This is an extremely rare artist's proof of the second of three versions of the etching.
+Early prints like Knitting in the Library were private rather than commercial works of art, exercises in experimentation and innovation made by Cassatt as she explored Impressionism.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.